 Pursuant to the terms of a unit purchase agreement dated as of May 5, 1998, the Company issued and sold a total of 1,199,684 shares of common stock (the Put Shares) at a price of \$16.00 per share.
-Under the terms of the unit purchase agreement, the initial purchasers (the Put Holders) of the Put Shares) have the right (the Put Right) to require the Company to repurchase the Put Holders.
-The Put Right may not be exercised by any Put Holder unless: 1) the Company is rudebtedness and obligations, including without limitation the indebtedness under the Company to the company to the Company to rudebtedness and obligations, including without limitation the indebtedness under the Company is then outstanding notes, has been paid in full; and 3) all rights of the holders of any series or class of capital stock ranking prior and senior to the common stock with respect to liquidation, including without limitation the Series A convertible preferred stock, have been satisfied in full.
-The Company may terminate the Put Right upon written notice to the Put Holders of of the closing sales price of its common stock exceeds \$32.00 per share for the twenty consecutive trading days prior to the date of notice of termination.
+Under the terms of the unit purchase agreement, the initial purchasers (the Put Holders) of the Put Shares have the right (the Put Right) to require the Company to repurchase the Put Shares.
+The Put Right may not be exercised by any Put Holder unless: 1) the Company liquidates, dissolves or winds up its affairs pursuant to applicable bankruptcy law, whether voluntarily or involuntarily; 2) all of the Company's indebtedness and obligations, including without limitation the indebtedness under the Company's then outstanding notes, has been paid in full; and 3) all rights of the holders of any series or class of capital stock ranking prior and senior to the common stock with respect to liquidation, including without limitation the Series A convertible preferred stock, have been satisfied in full.
+The Company may terminate the Put Right upon written notice to the Put Holders if the closing sales price of its common stock exceeds \$32.00 per share for the twenty consecutive trading days prior to the date of notice of termination.
 Because the Put Right is not transferable, in the event that a Put Holder has transferred Put Shares since May 5, 1998, the Put Right with respect to those shares has terminated.
-As a consequence of the Put Right, in the event the Company is liquidated, holders of soft common stock that do not have Put Rights with respect to such shares may receive smaller distributions per share to put Rights with respect to such shares may receive smaller distributions per share upon the liquidation than if there were no Put Rights outstanding.
+As a consequence of the Put Right, in the event the Company is liquidated, holders of shares of common stock that do not have Put Rights with respect to such shares may receive smaller distributions per share upon the liquidation than if there were no Put Rights outstanding.

-As of December 31, 2009, the Company has repurchased or received documentation of the transfer of 399,950 Put Shares and 99,261 of the Put Shares continued to be held in the name of Put Holders.
-The Company cannot determine at this time what portion of the Put Rights of the remaining 700,474 Put Shares have terminated.
+As of December 31, 2010, the Company has repurchased or received documentation of the transfer of 399,950 Put Shares and 35,780 of the Put Shares continued to be held in the name of Put Holders.
+The Company cannot determine at this time what portion of the Put Rights of the remaining 763,954 Put Shares have terminated.